Daemon-Solutions/tf-aws-remote-gateway/README.md

 This module is for creating a secure RD gateway solution.

-Once rdgw instances are up and running a self signed cert for each instance will appear in ${var.name}-${var.envname}-cert-bucket".
+Once rdgw instances are up and running a self signed cert for each instance will appear in bucket name that is passed to the module.

 Download each certificate and import into your local machine trusted root store.

 Usage